FOR IMMEDIATE RELEASE

 - Leverage the Pittsburgh Land Bank (PLB) and increase funding.
 A well-funded PLB can help streamline the title process to move properties out of property reserve to eliminate blight.

 - Establish a pre-filing eviction diversion program similar to Philadelphia’s.
-The City of Philadelphia’s Eviction Diversion Program is for landlords with tenants who have had difficulty paying rent due to COVID-19 related hardships.
+The City of Philadelphia’s Eviction Diversion Program is for landlords with tenants who have had difficulty paying rent due to COVID-19-related hardships.
 It enables landlords and tenants to arrive at agreements that work for both parties without having to go to court.
-Benefits of diversion and mediation help tenants avoid eviction and landlords avoid vacancies and unit turnover costs.2
+The benefits of diversion and mediation help tenants avoid eviction and landlords avoid vacancies and unit turnover costs.

 - Increase funding to the Housing Opportunity Fund.
 An increase to the HOF from the operational budget would ensure Pittsburgh could make meaningful advancements in housing for its low-income residents.